5l1v3r1/Sonarr-wiki/SSL.md

 - Hash/Thumbprint of the certificate (http://msdn.microsoft.com/en-us/library/ms734695.aspx)

 ### Enabling SSL ###
-You will need to edit NzbDrone's config file directly as these settings are not exposed in the UI
+You will need to edit Sonarr's config file directly as these settings are not exposed in the UI

 1. Go to Settings -> General
 2. Show advanced options
-3. Enable SSL, set the SSL port and Certificate Hash (drone will remove all spaces from the hash as they are not required).
+3. Enable SSL, set the SSL port and Certificate Hash (Sonarr will remove all spaces from the hash as they are not required).
 4. Restart NzbDrone.exe or NzbDrone.Console.exe as administrator (so the SSL URL and Certificate can be registered with Windows).
 5. Verify SSL connectivity
-6. Restart NzbDrone in your preferred method (service, exe, console)
+6. Restart Sonarr in your preferred method (service, exe, console)

 ## Linux / OS X ##